SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-20-state-of-blog-1yr.md

 \frac{477 \mbox{ days}}{365.24 \mbox{ days/yr}} = 1.306 \mbox{ yr}
 $$

 (Yeah, so I missed the first blogiversary.
-Line forms to the left for a chance to demand a refund of your blog subscription fee.)
+The line forms to the left for a chance to demand a refund of your blog subscription fee.)

 It seems like it's time for a bit of retrospective introspection, speculation, and